 My Latest Reads

-For folks that are curious what I normally read (and no it is not personal finance books, and I rarely read, I am a fan of audiobooks) here is a short list of what I have read lately.
+For folks who are curious about what I normally read (and no, it is not personal finance books, which I rarely read; I am a fan of audiobooks), here is a short list of what I have read lately.

 This book is an excellent narration of the 1977 Stanley Cup run for the Canadiens as told by their goalie Ken Dryden.
 It has many insights that would normally not be brought forward, but for me, it was even more intimate, because it spoke of the events of my teenage years in Montreal.
 Another book, I wonder why I have not read it before now, but am glad I did.